Wedlease: Evolution of marriage over time

 One third of couples married in the 1950s eventually divorced and grounds for “fault” divorce were broadening, paving the path for the legalization of “no-fault” divorce in the 1970s.
 Women gained the right to apply for and receive credit in 1974 as increasing economic freedom and higher rates of college education for women coincided with marital freedoms.
 Women joined the workforce in droves, altering family and marriage life.
 Divorce rates began to rise.

 Over the centuries, not only did marriage and divorce change, but so did the prevalence and acceptance of the prenuptial agreement.
 The prenuptial agreement gained significant legal standing in 1983 with the Uniform Premarital Agreement Act, which standardized and strengthened prenuptial agreements so that couples could protect their assets in the face of separation.
 Prenuptial agreements had previously been viewed with skepticism and were accused of incentivizing divorce, pitting them in opposition to U.S. public policy.
 According to the University of Chicago Press, the introduction and standardization of prenuptial agreements correlated with lower divorce rates for couples who had signed them, though variables such as financial standing and education may also play a role.
 It is well understood today that prenuptial agreements are not against public policy and do not incentivize divorce.

 Since the wedlease's publicity in 2013, the largest change to marriage was the legalization of same-sex marriage in the United States by the Supreme Court in the landmark 5-4 Obergefell v.
 Hodges (2015) decision, which aligned with the centuries-long trend toward marital and family privacy in the United States.
 Today, same-sex marriages divorce at about the same rate as heterosexual marriages.

 There has been a subsequent rise in tolerance toward divorce in the United States.
 Where divorce was once seen as moral failure, family tragedy, and/or religious taboo, many Americans now believe that divorcing is better for family life and children's wellbeing than staying in an unfulfilling partnership.

 A 2022 Gallup Poll found that 81% of participants find divorce morally acceptable.
 One recent phenomenon since about 2020 is to celebrate the courage it takes to leave a bad marriage—Amazon now has an entire category of party supplies for Divorce Parties, sometimes called Divorce Ceremonies.

 Though tolerance for divorce is up, some studies disagree that divorce makes us happier.
 Dr. Melissa Kearney dedicated an entire book to what she calls "two parent privilege," noting that children who grow up in two-parent households have much better economic outcomes than those who don't.
 Divorce rates continue to hover at about 43% with divorces for older generations, especially baby boomers, on the rise.

-Marriage is thus an old, but not fixed, institution.

-Wedlease Analysis
+Wedlease analysis

 The viability of Rampell's proposal is predicated on both cultural acceptance and legal viability.